 \section{Introduction}

-Spectral methods, using orthogonal polynomials/functions as bases, are one of the most popular methods for numerical solutions to partial differential equations(PDEs).
-It has a high approximation accuracy and plays an important role in scientific and engineering computation.
+Spectral methods, which utilize orthogonal polynomials or functions as bases, constitute one of the most prevalent approaches to numerically solving partial differential equations(PDEs).
+These methods possess a high level of approximation accuracy and hold a significant position in scientific and engineering computations.